 Cons Of The BRRRR Method

-Of course, like any real estate investment strategy, simplicity and success aren’t guaranteed.
+As with any real estate investment strategy, simplicity and success aren’t guaranteed.
 There are several potential downsides to consider, including:

-- The cost and effort required to rehab a home
+- The cost and effort required to rehab a home could be more than anticipated

 - Uncertainty around the future appraised value of the property

-- The need to cultivate and maintain strong tenant rental relationships
+- The need to cultivate and maintain strong tenant-rental relationships